 Now, this is either disingenuous or it shows a startling lack of understanding of basic psychology.
 Since the BBC knows enough psychology to put its comment at the end (thereby increasing its impact) … well, anyway, let’s give this respected media organisation the benefit of the doubt, and explain.

-, I talk about two kinds of "thought control."
+In my book Brainwashing, I talk about two kinds of "thought control."
 Brainwashing by force is, if you like, the classic form: psychological torture, breaking someone’s resistance.
 Then there’s brainwashing by stealth, in which the persuader tries to slip ideas into someone’s mind without them noticing.

 Take advertising, for instance.
 An ad for a car gives you an explicit message about how brilliant the car is; but you’re also getting unspoken messages about the kinds of people who own cars like this.
 You don’t see many car ads where the vehicle’s driven by elderly, ugly, sick or obviously poor people.
 There might be a buggy in the back, but a wheelchair?